Seafood Salad

 This seafood salad will be good for up to three days in the refrigerator.
 Three days is usually my max for any seafood recipe, and I’m going to stick to it here as well.
 Although I have to say I do love this salad made ahead of time so that the flavors blend together, so give it at least an hour or two before serving!

-seafood salad on a cracker
+seafood salad on cracker

 Dill and seafood go hand in hand, but if dill isn’t a flavor that you love there are some other options!
 Fresh parsley for sure, but also tarragon, chives, fennel fronds or basil would all be great!